 According to a study presented at the American Society for Metabolic and Bariatric Surgery, nearly 15 years after bariatric surgery, a third of all patients who had Type II Diabetes remained free of the disorder.
 The study also reports that six years after surgery, patients had reduced their chance of heart attack in 10 years by 40%, stroke by 42% and the likelihood of dying in the next five years by 18%.

 The studies show an apparent improvement in various metabolic syndrome remission rates.
 Ultimately, these two new studies may increase the appeal of having bariatric surgery because of the proven results.
-Insurers may also cover it more often if they know that the procedure will reduce other healthcare costs for the patient’s health future.
+Insurers may also cover it more often if they know the procedure will reduce other healthcare costs for the patient’s health.

 Many experts feel that reducing the stress in the body helps it run properly.
 Many compare obesity to smoking for a period suggesting that the longer one remains obese, the higher their degree of obesity and risks will be over time.

-Ultimately the link between surgery and remission rates have been unclear, but with two studies showing positive results, it is clear that losing weight is important and directly affects one’s metabolic syndrome rates and risks.
-However with only a handful of insurers covering weight loss surgery, the ability to lose excess weight and fast is not there.
+Ultimately the link between surgery and remission rates has been unclear.
+Still, with two studies showing positive results, it is clear that losing weight is important and directly affects one’s metabolic syndrome rates and risks.
+However, with only a handful of insurers covering weight loss surgery, the ability to lose excess weight fast is not there.
 This is because many insurance companies require special diets and other evaluations such as psychological counseling before even considering a patient for bariatric surgery.